A Quick Fix: Pregnancy Associated Pubic Pain

 You may be familiar with pubic pain, associated with pregnancy.
-Physiotherapy intervention is well documented and understood when dealing with obstetrics.
+Physiotherapy intervention is well documented and understood.
+This is so when dealing with obstetrics.

-A very useful Muscle Energy Technique (MET), involves instantly correcting this positional default by simply resisting the affected leg into adduction and extension from an abducted and flexed position (this should only be carried out by an experienced physician to prevent worsening of symptoms).
+A very useful Muscle Energy Technique (MET) involves instantly correcting this positional default.
+The physician will resist the affected leg into abduction and extension from an abducted and flexed position.
+Only an experienced physician should carry this out.
+Doing so will prevent worsening of symptoms.

 - The Best Exercises for Trochanteric Bursitis

 - Posterior Pelvic Pain (Sacroiliac Joint Pain) in Pregnant Women

 - How do I know if I have scoliosis?

 - Maybe it isn't Plantar Fasciitis but Heel Fat Pad Syndrome

 - What to do when your back hurts so much that you can't get out of bed?

 - Multifidus - Smallest Yet Most Powerful Muscle